kuzzleio/documentation/src/api/1/controller-realtime/subscribe/index.md

 {{{since "1.0.0"}}}

-Subscribes by providing a set of filters: messages, document changes and, optionally, user events matching the provided filters will generate [push notifications]({{site_base_path}}api/1/notifications), sent to you in real-time by Kuzzle.
+Subscribes by providing a set of filters: messages, document changes and, optionally, user events matching the provided filters will generate [real-time notifications]({{site_base_path}}api/1/notifications), sent to you in real-time by Kuzzle.

 ---